Through coursework and contextual practice, students will implement ideas and reflect on their leadership in community.

 Students who complete the M.Div.
 Emphasis will:

 Through coursework and contextual practice, students sharpen theological, local, and scriptural awareness, while learning how to receive and proclaim the good news of God in Christ in context.
-The M.Div. with Emphasis in Forming New Faith Communities can be taken either part or full time, with day and evening classes available.
+The hybrid M.Div. with Emphasis in Forming New Faith Communities can be taken either part or full time, with day and evening classes available.
+Because the program is hybrid, students can complete courses in person and online.